funvill/funvill.github.io/_posts/2017-02-01-notes-from-february_2017.md

 - [Colossus: The Forbin Project (1970)](http://www.imdb.com/title/tt0064177/) - Thinking this will prevent war, the US government gives an impenetrable supercomputer total control over launching nuclear missiles.
 But what the computer does with the power is unimaginable to its creators.

+## Books

+- [dev-books](http://www.dev-books.com/) - analysed more than 40,000,000 questions and answers on stackoverflow.com to bring you the top of most mentioned books (5720 in total)